The History of LIPSG

 In 2015, LIPSG joined forces with ReSurge International on the ReSurge / Long Island Plastic Surgical Outreach Program, Ecuador.
 ReSurge, a U.S.-based nonprofit organization, provides reconstructive surgical care for poor children and adults who lack access and builds surgical capacity in developing countries.
 They restore the dreams of those with deformities and injuries, and impact the world by renewing the health of hundreds of children and adults each year so they can go to school, provide for their families and contribute to society.

-LIPSG currently comprises 20 plastic surgeons.
+LIPSG currently comprises over 20 plastic surgeons.
 The Deep Blue Med Spa at LIPSG is overseen by the physicians and utilizes physician assistants to perform innovative medical laser procedures and medical aestheticians to perform non-invasive treatments.